Heteng1223/Heteng1223.github.io/_pages/about.md

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 # 🔥 News
+- *2025.11*: &nbsp;🎉 One paper is acaccepted by IEEE Robotics and Automation Letters.
+- *2025.10*: &nbsp;🎉 National Scholarship at Shandong University.
 - *2025.08*: &nbsp;🎉 One paper is acaccepted by Engineering Applications of Artificial Intelligence (EAAI).
 - *2025.07*: &nbsp;🎉 One paper is acaccepted by IEEE Transactions on Industrial Informatics (TII).